Roughly half of all employees admit to taking their employer's data with them when they leave. Use Code42 to:

 This article provides best practices for using Code42 to keep company data secure when employees leave.

-For additional best practices on protecting your company from data loss by current employees or business associates, see Best practices for defending against insider threat.
+For additional best practices on protecting your company from data loss by current employees or business associates, see Best practices for using Code42 to address insider risk.

 - The procedures described here are suggestions, not requirements, for using Code42 to handle employee departures at your organization.
 Be sure to adjust the tasks described in this article as needed to work in accordance with your company's own processes for offboarding employees.